hypercore-protocol/website/guides/walkthroughs/creating-and-sharing-hypercores.md

 <div class="info-aside" markdown="1">

-In this example, we're directly piping the two replication streams together, but in real-world scenarios you'll typically pipe into network streams (such as TCP or UTP peer connections) which we'll explore in the Hyperswarm walkthrough.
+In this example, we're directly piping the two replication streams together, but in real-world scenarios you'll typically pipe into network streams (such as TCP or UTP peer connections).

 </div>